-There’s good research that shows that sound effects distract listeners and make learning harder, yet people still use them.
-There’s a difference between background, ambient sounds and sound effects, so again, do the effects add anything?
+There’s good research that shows that sound effects distract viewers and make learning harder, yet people still use them.
+There’s a difference between background, ambient sounds and sound effects (like pops and boings), so again, do the effects add anything?
 They’re often like visual metaphors – they’re so obvious that they add nothing and are therefore neutral, or more likely a detractor.

 This is one area where promo and training videos vary.
-Promo videos generally want to create mood – banjos are often used for this as you rarely have a sad piece of banjo music!
-Training videos can benefit from this but here are some considerations.
+Promo videos generally want to create a mood, training videos can benefit from this, but here are some considerations.

-One piece of music might inspire one person and out another off.
+One piece of music might inspire one person and put another off.
 In terms of: like, neutral and dislike, there will be more people who are neutral or dislike the music than like it.
-So there’s a good chance you’re more likely to alienate people than help them.
+So there’s a good chance you’ll alienate more people than you help.

 Unless music is written especially for a piece, it’s likely to be very repetitive.
 This might work for a short one minute video, but repetition can become annoying very quickly.

 Don’t let the music dominate the speech.
 I know it sounds obvious, but it happens.
-It’s always a good idea to monitor audio through different speakers and headphones so that you can hear what others will hear.
-Also, get someone else to listen to your work before publishing as your ears are like colanders and can let through what you know – if you’re familiar with what’s being said, you can hear it clearly, others may not.
+It’s always a good idea to listen to the audio through different speakers and headphones so that you can hear what others will hear.

 Captions are really important.
-They make it possible for people with hearing loss to access your training, will improve your ranking on websites and also make your video easier for people whose first language isn’t the same as that used in the video
+They make it possible for people with hearing loss to access the training, and make it easier for people whose first language isn’t the same as that used in the video.

 YouTube will add captions based on voice-to-text software.
-These are useful as they do most of the work, but you will need to correct these before sharing your video or run the risk of 1) showing that you don’t care enough to do the job properly 2) appear as though you’re saying something insulting or ridiculous.
-To see examples search Twitter for #captionfail
+These are useful as they do most of the work, but they need to be corrected before the video is shared.